railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 number.
 For example if you set 0.05 in this example, a price of 45.66 will be rounded to 45.65, and 14,567 rounded to 100 will give a price of 14,600.

-.. note:: Swiss special situation
+.. note:: Swiss Special Situation

    In Switzerland, the smallest monetary unit is 5 cents.
    There are not any 1 or 2 cent coins.